digitalepidemiologylab/text-classification/README.md

 text | label
 ---- | -----
 Waiting for the set with Bumble Bee and Sam figure.
 Have a little Shia in a little Bumble Bee. | 4 |
-@<user> there is never a pot of gold at the end on a rainbow though!   stupid lepercans...their probaly not even real.
+@user there is never a pot of gold at the end on a rainbow though!   stupid lepercans...their probaly not even real.
 HAHA | 0 |

 The dataset contains 2 types of labels 0=negative and 4=positive.
 It is important that the CSV files (train and test) have a column named `text` and one which is named `label`.
-All user handles have been replaced by `@<user>`.
+All user handles have been replaced by `@user`.

 2) Define a file `config.json` in your root folder.
 ```